achave11/cgp-dss-azul-indexer/README.md

 ### Chalice

 Chalice is similar to Flask but is serverless and uses AWS Lambda.
+If starting out fresh and a new AWS Lambda needs to be created execute
 ```
-pip install chalice
 chalice new-project
 ```
 When prompted for project name, input `<your-indexer-lambda-application-name>`, (e.g., dss-indigo).
+If a chalice project exists already just skip that last line and keep reading.

 Change the working directory to the newly created folder `<your-indexer-lambda-application-name>` (e.g., dss-indigo) and execute `chalice deploy`.
 Record the URL returned in the last line of stdout returned by this command - henceforth referred to as `<callback_url>`.
 This will create an AWS Lambda function called `dss-indigo` which will be updated using `chalice deploy`.
 Chalice automatically generated a folder `chalicelib/` and the files `rm app.py` and `rm requirements.txt`.
 Overwrite those by copying `app.py`, `requirements.txt` and `chalicelib/` from this repo and to the dss-indigo folder.
 Then execute